 How hybrid AI chatbots deliver reliable answers from knowledge management

-AI in knowledge management means intelligently processing and making available existing knowledge sources.
+AI in knowledge management means intelligently processing and making existing knowledge sources accessible.
 A simple chatbot quickly reaches its limits here.
-The Conversational AI platform from Mercury.ai therefore works according to a hybrid principle that we internally call "model orchestra".
-A system of specialized AI models working together depending on the query – just like an orchestra.
+The conversational AI platform from Mercury.ai therefore works according to a hybrid principle that we internally call a "model orchestra".
+A system of specialized AI models that work together depending on the inquiry – just like an orchestra.

-The chatbots only perform with your company data.
-The system responds solely based on verified sources.
+The chatbots only operate with your company data.
+The system only answers based on verified sources.
 If needed, a handover to a real human can always take place.
-Instead of using a single, massive AI model for all tasks, specialized building blocks work together in a firmly defined hierarchy:
+Instead of using a single, huge AI model for all tasks, specialized building blocks work together in a firmly defined hierarchy:

-An intelligent routing system decides what type of answer the chatbot provides: If a technician asks "What is the tightening torque of safety valve type B?", the system provides the exact location from the technical documentation.
-If, on the other hand, he writes "Safety valve type B is defective", the system automatically creates a maintenance ticket.
+An intelligent routing system decides which type of answer the chatbot provides: If a technician asks "What is the tightening torque of the safety valve type B?", the system delivers the exact point from the technical documentation.
+If he writes "The safety valve type B is defective", the system automatically creates a ticket for maintenance.

 Specialized models: For the final wording, we use domain-specific models.
-These are optimized for concrete use cases and work more performantly as well as more cost-effectively than general-purpose AI.
+These are optimized for specific use cases and work more performantly and cost-effectively than general-purpose AI.

-The decisive advantage: Every professional statement is based on your verified company data.
+The decisive advantage: Every technical statement is based on your verified company data.
 This prevents so-called hallucinations of the AI, i.e. invented answers that sound like facts.
-If required, a handover to a real employee can take place at any time.
+If needed, a handover to a real employee can take place at any time.

 How documents automatically become a searchable knowledge database

-Processing technical documentation with more than 20,000 pages
+Processing of technical documentation with over 20,000 pages

-Automatic detection of outdated information prevents contradictory answers during document updates
+Automatic detection of outdated information prevents conflicting answers during document updates

-Every answer is traceable down to the exact source and document version
+Every answer can be traced back to the exact source and document version

 Economic benefit: What AI knowledge management brings to medium-sized businesses